 Keeping them coming back means finding the right balance of low-tech and high-tech components that are easy to update or have changeable features and providing organized and adequate space for activities for each age group.
 Finding ways to promote not only literacy but also creativity, fantasy and active learning are all important aspects that should be considered.

 You know your community and patrons best.
-Reach out to your local schools and other in the community for input as you work toward finding what’s right for your library.
+Reach out to your local schools and others in the community for input as you work toward finding what’s right for your library.

 Stephanie Shook, LEED AP BD+C, Interior Designer